neizod/calculator/README.md

     python3 calculator

-Here are something I recommend you to try out:
+Here is something I recommend you to try out:

     >>> 9/3(2+1)
     1.0